meribold/muccadoro/README.md

 *   Keeps the cow at the bottom of your terminal.
 *   Prints some stats when exiting: when pomodoros started and ended and the length of breaks ([can be redirected to a file](#saving-summaries-to-a-file)).
-*   Seconds are very slightly longer than customary (subject to the speed of your computer; maybe adds 10 seconds to a 25 minute pomodoro).

 [SIGTSTP]: https://www.gnu.org/software/libc/manual/html_node/Job-Control-Signals
 [SIGINT]: https://www.gnu.org/software/libc/manual/html_node/Termination-Signals